Dialectology: Pluricentrism

-This conceptual approach may be used in practical situations.
+The pluricentric approach may be used in practical situations.
 For instance when such a diasystem is identified, it can be used construct a diaphonemic orthography that emphasizes the commonalities between the varieties.
 Such a goal may or may not fit with sociopolitical preferences.
+Conversely, dialectological field-internal traditions may or may not delay the diversification of a given language into multiple standards (see Luxembourgish for an example of the latter, and the One Standard German Axiom for the former).

 The abstand and ausbau languages framework

-One analytical paradigm developed by linguists is known as the abstand and ausbau languages framework.
-It has proved popular among linguists in Continental Europe, but is not so well known in English-speaking countries, especially among people who are not trained linguists.
+One analytical paradigm developed by Heinz Kloss is known as the abstand and ausbau languages framework.
+It has proven popular among linguists in Continental Europe, but is not so well known in English-speaking countries, especially among people who are not trained linguists.
 Although only one of many possible paradigms, it has the advantage of being constructed by trained linguists for the particular purpose of analyzing and categorizing varieties of speech, and has the additional merit of replacing such loaded words as "language" and "dialect" with the German terms of ausbau language and abstand language, words that are not (yet) loaded with political, cultural, or emotional connotations.